 If you are worried about pain and discomfort during your oral surgery or other dental procedure, you will be happy to find out that we offer sedation dentistry in Ottawa at Rockcliffe Dental & Denture Centre.
-Ignoring issues such as cavities, broken or loose teeth, and other problems can put your oral health at serious risk.
+Ignoring issues such as broken or loose teeth, cavities, and other problems can put your oral health at significant risk.

 Our dedicated team of dental professionals will make sure that every patient receives a welcoming, warm, and friendly dental experience.
 We believe in patient education and spend time one-on-one with each of our patients to provide high-quality dental care tailored to individual needs.